fprisse/Digital_for_Industry/_posts/2018-07-10-asset-performance-management-introduction.markdown

 | Help comply with regulations: EG: ISO 55001 |

 ## 3. How does APM work ?
 APM is not one *thing*.
-APM is a set of well **orchestrated capabilties, involving business logic, governance, technology and procured services**
+APM is a set of well **orchestrated capabilities, involving business logic, governance, technology and procured services**

 ### 3.1  A comprehensive set of cross discipline metrics